 Embrace new technologies: With media sales CRMs, businesses can maximize the effectiveness of new technologies.
 CRMs let sales teams access client portfolios, data, and click-to-call apps from a host of devices.
 Sales teams are more mobile, check in with clients on- and off-site, and access new data in real-time.
 Cloud-based CRMs are also highly scalable; as the need for more personnel increases, CRMs can allow more and more agents to access and use the software without adding servers or equipment.
 In particular, cloud-based CRMs avoid larger, start-up infrastructural costs, letting businesses focus on personnel and service.

 Refine sales opportunities and increase leads: Media-specific sales CRMs allow users to classify and maximize sales opportunities.
 CRMs can automate client-information acquisition through web sign-up forms, and the software can organize and store those details for collaborative access among users.
 Additionally, CRMs can disseminate actionable sales intelligence to the right salesperson or team.
 Teams can schedule client interaction based on risk, or prioritize contacts in areas with growth potential.
-Agents can organize clients and customers by the stage in the process.
+Agents can organize clients and customers based on which stage they are in the process.
 Through real-time organization, users can maximize efficiency and create more sales by clearly knowing which clients need information, services, or immediate callbacks.

 Analyze data to determine larger trends and influence levels: With a CRM for media sales, businesses can analyze short- and long-term trends in the industry as well as monitor sales personnel and client portfolios.
 Sales CRMs give end-to-end visibility and total media management so that managers can better inform and delegate sales tasks.
 Agents can see a history of ad performance data and client information together.
 Furthermore, CRMs can use data to help predict future opportunities.
 Data analysis can highlight future sales prospects that may not be immediately visible.
 CRMs can provide analytics of current and past data to personalize pitches or create content for individual clients and perform client competition analysis to develop stronger strategies.